A Blog by International Students at Leiden University

 It is said that the Dutch ride many-a-bicycles and that a picture speaks a thousand words.
 While there are ample diehard bicycle-goers in the Netherlands (and I really do mean thousands upon thousands), it is not this much propagated ideal that I wish to peddle today.

 Between you and me, I have wondered whether stereotypes like these are recycled, time and time again, exactly because they speak so firmly for themselves.
 On the one hand, they are easy, with little left to contribute apart from the affirming head bob here and there.
-On the other, they are actually somewhat distorting, as their prominence castes a shadow over other, equally valid portrayals of everyday life.
+On the other, they are actually somewhat distorting, as their prominence casts a shadow over other, equally valid portrayals of everyday life.

 Along side the images of bicycles, tulips and clogs then, are the true to life accounts and photographs of people who may not entirely conform to the expectations that these romantic images generate.
 And what better way to prove this, than by accounting for what a vegetarian, non-alcohol drinking, live-alone in The Hague yet studying in Leiden, somewhat cynical and somewhat still mid-20s, bachelor student like myself, got up to during a semester at Leiden University.

-Albeit that the subjects pertaining to your academic programme change each academic year (supposedly, that’s the point), the weather over the course of the first semester predictably devolves from a balmy late summer into an incredibly wet and occasionally very frosty, winter.
+Albeit that the subjects pertaining to your academic programme change each academic year (supposedly, that’s the point), the weather over the course of the first semester predictably devolves from a balmy late summer into an incredibly wet, and occasionally very frosty, winter.
 Come mid-October, and life is ushered indoors, with the onset of the northern hemisphere’s winter darkness.
 However, the consequent Vitamin D scarcity doesn’t stop life here from unfolding in all its vivid diversity.

 Neither has a bout of rain ever deterred the Dutch from cycling nor have conditions been so terrible that all those precious tulips withered into extinction.
 The latter in particular is something that I try to keep in mind, seeing as I consider myself to be somewhat of a delicate specimen, and now seems like a good time to admit that I have certainly craved solitary hibernation, on particularly grey and rainy days.